 Copy Editor

-When comparing copy and line editing, copy editing is technical, whereas line editing is stylistic.
 Copy editors focus on correcting inconsistencies in spelling, capitalization errors, shifts in tense and similar issues.
-For instance, a copy editor following the Associated Press (AP) style will ensure that numbers one through nine are written as words, and numbers 10 and above are written as numerals.
+For instance, a copy editor following the Associated Press (AP) style will ensure that numbers one through nine are written as words and numbers 10 and above are written as numerals.
+In short, a copy editor makes the writing more readable by eliminating distracting inconsistencies and mistakes.

 Proofreader

-After a manuscript has gone through developmental, line and copy editing, as well as fact checking, it is sent to the typesetter or designer to create the hard copy layout for the book.
-Then a galley proof is created.
+After a manuscript has gone through developmental, line and copy editing, as well as fact-checking, it is sent to the typesetter or designer to create the hard copy layout for the book.
+Then, a galley proof is created.
 A galley proof is like a test copy of the book.

 This test copy is sent to a proofreader.
 It is the proofreader’s job to comb over every detail in search of mistakes that the copy editor may have missed or that the typesetter or designer may have inadvertently introduced to the text.
 The proofreader serves as the final checkpoint before the finalized version is completed and printed.